janis-commerce/mongodb/README.md

 Requires a `model [Model]`, `parameters [Object]` are optional.

 Parameters (all are optional):
-- limit: Max amount of items per page to get.
+- limit `[Number]`: Max amount of items per page to get.
 Default: 500 or setted on config when constructs.
-- page: Items of the specified page
+- page `[Number]`: Items of the specified page
-- filters: MongoDB filters, leave empty for all items.
+- filters `[Object]`: MongoDB filters, leave empty for all items.

 Parameters example:
 ```js